 at the Carters Green Factory

-Which then led to this – the first car carrying the Jensen badge, nicknamed ‘The White Lady’.
+This then led to – the first car carrying the Jensen badge, nicknamed ‘The White Lady’.
 It was based upon the same Ford chassis and engine etc. as the Ford specials.

 The ‘White lady’ the first car to be called a Jensen in its own right

 Which then led to series production of the ‘S’ model

 |‘S’ model 1936 – 3 1/2/Ltr.
 Ford V8 with Ford chassis

 |‘H’ model 1938, most with 4 1/4Ltr.
 Nash engine with modified Ford chassis.|